 An inactive blog is another part of the site that can damage the user experience.
 If you don’t plan to update your blog with content, simply omit any mentions of the blog on your site.

-The simplest route to a perfect user experience is knowing your customers and answering their questions with the right design and usability features.
+The simplest route to perfect user experience is knowing your customers and answering their questions with the right design and usability features.
 Invest your time in improving user experience and testing your site to avoid customer frustration and the results will exceed your expectations.